jbeda/docker-postfix-forwarder/README.md

 The container supports acting as an MTA for outgoing mail from that forwarded address.

-The container implements a light postscreen pre-processing to reject obvious spam.

-There is support for SRS, but it is commented out as apparently GMail [advises *not* doing envelope sender rewriting when forwarding mail](https://support.google.com/mail/answer/175365?hl=en).

 ## DNS records

 For each domain you want to forward, set something like this: